 Proverbs 23:13-14 – Don’t fail to discipline your children.
 The rod of punishment won’t kill them.
 Physical discipline may well save them from death.

 Proverbs 3:11-12 – My child, don’t reject the Lord’s discipline, and don’t be upset when He corrects you.
 For the Lord corrects those He loves, just as a father corrects the child in whom he delights.

-This is probably the area I struggle most in.
-It doesn’t “feel” loving to say, “If you do x, I will have to ask you to leave our house for 90 days.”
+This is probably the area I struggle with the most.
+It doesn’t “feel” loving to say, “If you do x, I will have to separate myself from you for 90 days.”
 It feels mean.

-Then I read a passage like 1 Corinthians 5.
+Then I read a passage like 1 Corinthians 5 (click to read).
 Wow!

 If we love our fellow believers, we will enact the “rod of punishment” as Proverbs 23 describes it.
 Because doing so won’t kill them, but it may well save them from death!If we love our fellow believers, we will enact the 'rod of punishment' because doing so won't kill them, but it may well save them from death!
-Click To Tweet
+(Proverbs 23:13-14 & 1 Corinthians 5) Click To Tweet

 Since they thought it foolish to acknowledge God, He abandoned them to their foolish thinking and let them do things that should never be done.
 Their lives became full of every kind of wickedness, sin, greed, hate, envy, murder, quarreling, deception, malicious behavior, and gossip…